supersuper2/cst8917lab2/README.md

 ## Overview

-The **Intelligent PDF Summarizer** is an Azure-based serverless application that automatically extracts text from uploaded PDF files, summarizes the content using Azure OpenAI (GPT-4), and stores the result as a new file in a separate output container.
+The Intelligent PDF Summarizer is an Azure-based serverless application that automatically extracts text from uploaded PDF files, summarizes the content using Azure OpenAI (GPT-4), and stores the result as a new file in a separate output container.
----

 ## Architecture